electronut/ElectronutLabs-bluey/README.md

 ### Steps

-* Set the device in bootloader mode as described above.
+* Set the device in bootloader mode.
+To trigger bootloader, press and hold button1 (SW3) , press the Reset button (RST) and then release button1.

 * Go to: Tools > Boards.
 Select **Electronut labs Bluey**.